drvenki/gatk_basic/README.md

   Scripts notes:
   --------------
   --> GATK_pipeline.sh is for doing QC, aligning the samples to reference, variant calling with GATK haplotype caller and annotating the variants for functional effects with snpeff.

-  --> geneReport.sh is for searching your gene of interest in annotated vcf file which is the result of GATK.sh script.
+  --> geneReport.sh is for searching your gene of interest in annotated vcf file which is the result of GATK_pipeline.sh script.

   --> you have to first run GATK_pipeline.sh script.
 This will produce a set of results files and out of which give annotated vcf file (gene.ann.vcf) and gene of interest (one or many as comma separated value) as Input.

   Gene wise Report:
   -----------------